-Tips for an easy transition:
+Tips for an easy transition

-- Use an apple cider vinegar rinse rather than conditioner, this will help to restore the pH balance of your scalp and remove old chemicals. (recipe below).
-It will also protect the hair shaft and give your hair shine.
+- Use an apple cider vinegar rinse (see below) instead of a conditioner, as this helps restore your scalp’s pH balance as well as banish old chemicals.
+It will also protect the shaft of each hair and give it a wonderful shine too.

-- Gently brush your hair often, twice a day is good.
-Brush from scalp to tips to help redistribute your hairs natural oil.
+- Brush your hair gently and often – twice every day is good – brushing it from scalp to tips so you can help redistribute your hair’s natural oils.

-- Give your hair a few days in between washings to allow it to adjust
+- Give your hair a few days off between washes, just to allow it to adjust.

-- Try using a bit of dry shampoo or corn starch if your hair is feeling oily, rub a small amount into scalp then brush through
+- Try using a bit of dry shampoo or corn starch if your hair is feeling oily, rubbing a small amount into your scalp before brushing it through.

 Apple cider vinegar spritz

-- 1 part apple cider vinegar (use the type with the mother)
+- 1 part apple cider vinegar (use the type with ‘mother of vinegar’)

-- 4 parts water
+- 4 parts of water

-- A few drops of your preferred essential oil.
+- A few drops of your favourite essential oil

 - 1 tablespoon baking soda

-- 1 – 2 cups warm water
+- 1 – 2 cups of warm water

 Washing your hair